OpenTreeOfLife/phylesystem-api/docs/README.md

         "branch2sha": WIP map
     }

-The `sha` is the parent sha of that GET and will need to be returned with edited study on a PUT.
+*   `sha` is the parent sha of that GET and will need to be returned with edited study on a PUT.
+It can also be used as the `starting_commit_SHA` in future GET calls to return the same data.
+*   `data` will be the NexSON object using the syntactic convention that was specified in `output_nexml2json` argument, and with the validator AnnotationEvent included.

-WIP_map - a list of sha's of WIP branches for that study.
+*   `branch2sha` is an object summarizing the WIP branches for this study.

-If the study does not exist, this API call will return a 404 error code.
+The keys will be the names of the branch; the value will be the commit `sha` values that can be used in a GET call to get that version of the study.
+The content of the key before the`_study_.*` regex pattern will be the name of the curator whose PUT created the branch).
+An example `branch2sha` map is:

+    {
+        "mtholder_study_9_0": "f8d6ddacc2cef7a54847a4067ccb45915a4b4ebc",
+        "master": "0841f890259686d74c7c1749a87026e1c4193ca0"
+    }

 ### Updating a study

-If you want to update study 10 with a file called 10-modified.json, the following command will accomplish that:
+If you want to update study 10 with a file called `10-modified.json`, the following command will accomplish that:

     curl -X PUT http://localhost:8080/api/v1/study/10.json?auth_token=$GITHUB_OAUTH_TOKEN\
     &starting_commit_SHA=e13343535837229ced29d44bdafad2465e1d13d8 \
     --data-urlencode nexson@10-modified.json

-starting_commit_SHA is required, and should be the commit SHA of the parent of the edited study.

 For large studies, it's faster to skip the URL-encoding and pass the NexSON data as binary: